sudhanshug16/nextcloud-sqlite-s3-selfhost/README.md

 - A startup hook also applies/updates Redis + memcache settings for existing installs.
 - Defaults: host `redis`, port `6379`.
 Optional password via `REDIS_PASSWORD`.
 - The setup script writes `redis/redis.conf` (appendonly on; requires password if set).
+- Important: Set a non-empty `REDIS_PASSWORD` when using Redis.
+The Nextcloud image enables Redis-backed PHP sessions when `REDIS_HOST` is set; if the password is empty, PHP can attempt `auth=` with a blank value and session startup fails, resulting in login loops.
+Either set `REDIS_PASSWORD` (recommended) or disable Redis sessions by overriding PHP to use file sessions instead.

+  - Recommended: set `REDIS_PASSWORD` in `.env`, re-run `scripts/setup.sh`, and `docker compose up -d`.
+  - Alternative (advanced): set `PHP_SESSION_SAVE_HANDLER=files` in the Nextcloud service environment to keep file-based sessions while still using Redis for locking via occ.

 ## SMTP setup and troubleshooting
 - For new installs, the Nextcloud image reads SMTP envs on first boot: `SMTP_HOST`, `SMTP_SECURE`, `SMTP_PORT`, `SMTP_AUTHTYPE`, `SMTP_NAME`, `SMTP_PASSWORD`, `MAIL_FROM_ADDRESS`, `MAIL_DOMAIN`.